GMalueg/Web-Dev-Final-Project/README.md

 ## API Documentation
 1. GET /cards
    - Description: Retrieve a list of all cards in the database.
+   - Returned data format: JSON
    - Query Parameters:
        - home_state (required): the user's home state
        - preferred_day (required): the user's preferred day to play sports
    - Response: JSON array of card objects.
+A card will appear on the user's screen.
+   - Example response:
+   - Error Handling:
+      -

 2. POST /login
    - Description: Submit a login request.
    - Request Body:
-       - gmail (required): the user's gmail used to login.
+       - email (required): the user's gmail used to login.
        - password (required): the user's password to login.
-   - Response: Redirect to page where you swipe on users cards
+   - Response: Redirect to page where you swipe on users cards.
+   - Example Request: /login
+      - POST body parameters:
+         - email='gmalueg@caltech.edu'
+         - password='pass'
+   - Error Handling:
+      -

 3. POST /createAccount
    - Description: Submit user and card information to create an account.
    - Request Body: